intento/intento-api/README.md

 - Requests per month: 1,000,000
 - Data per request: 4MB

-Remaining limits will be added to response as headers: `X-RateLimit-Remaining-second`, `X-RateLimit-Remaining-month`
+Remaining limits are returned with a response in headers: `X-RateLimit-Remaining-second`, `X-RateLimit-Remaining-month`

 When the limits as exceeded, Intento API will return a HTTP error 429/413 (see below).